 Which Role Will Plastic Instruments Have in the Future of Band Instruments?

-Despite improving quality and having more and more models coming out each year, plastic instruments are still far from fully replace brass-made instruments soon.
+Despite improving quality and having more and more models coming out each year, plastic instruments are still far from fully replacing brass-made instruments soon.

 Instead, they will serve as a complementary set of instruments that could be ideal for younger generations starting in a band and to specific situations and environments, where creativity can take off while taking advantage of their gnarly colors and formats to create unique performances.